The future of BTX is biobased and circular

 The process of turning biomass and end-of-life plastics into BTX emits less CO2 than turning raw fossil resources into BTX, because it is based on sustainable materials and waste materials.
 Using biomass to create BTX is a process that even removes a certain amount of CO2 out of the atmosphere.
 By using plastic waste BioBTX reduces CO2 emissions by avoiding incinerations.

 Unlike traditional BTX, BioBTX is made from rest materials (sustainable feedstock and plastic waste), thus replacing fossil resources.
-The biomass and plastics we use are considered waste in most people’s eyes: crude glycerin, plastic waste and the shells of cocoa beans are some examples of the materials we use to create BTX.
-Currently, these waste products are incinerated, landfilled or used in low value applications.
+The biomass and plastics we use are considered waste in most people’s eyes: crude glycerin, plastic waste and the shells of cocoa beans, for instance, are materials we use to create BTX.
+Currently these waste products are incinerated, landfilled or used in low value applications.
 We, however, like to give this “waste” the chance to shine in a second life as a resource for the production of high-performance materials.

-As the demand for BTX continues to grow and the supplies of fossil resources continues to dwindle, more initiatives have started to turn to create sustainable BTX.
-Furthermore, more and more companies are actively striving to become more sustainable and circular.
+As the demand for BTX continues to grow and the supplies of fossil resources continues to dwindle, more initiatives have started to turn to create sustainable alternatives.
+In addition, more and more companies are actively striving to become more sustainable and circular.

 The fight for climate change is one we have to fight together, and BioBTX can be a great asset in that fight.
-Our current goal is to perfect our technology so we can produce eco-friendly BTX as effectively and efficiently as possible.
-This way we can provide our product at the most competitive price possible.
+Our current goal is to perfect our technology so we can produce our product as effectively and efficiently as possible.
+Hence we can provide our product at the most competitive price possible.

 Sustainable BTX has significant advantages over BTX made from fossil resources.
 Waste and biomass have great potential, and let these be our most important resources.